freenandes/topo-da-mente/content/note/evidence-database.md

 ## Solution

 One glimpse I had recently is that my focus on a simplified communication system of evidence does seem to be fruitful.

-I find that having a database of evidence is somehow
+Simple, short sentences that frame problems work.
+On the other hand, simple framings of recommendations also work.
+Meaning, simple, short sentences is something anyone can read fast and print on the back of the minds.

+So, yes, long form text is so dumb and so